Shalha-Mucha18/MLOps-Example-with-CI-CD/README.md

 ### Features
 - Automated model training using TensorFlow
-- Metrics logging (MAE & MSE) saved to metrics.txt
+- Metrics logging (MAE & MSE) saved to `metrics.txt`
-- Visualization of predictions using matplotlib
+- Visualization of predictions using   `matplotlib`
 - CML-powered PR comments with plots and performance metrics.

+## How It Works

+1. Push or open a PR

+   Every push triggers the GitHub Actions workflow.
+2. Install dependencies & train the model

+   model.py trains a simple TensorFlow model and saves metrics + plots.

+4. Publish results
+   Using `cml-publish` and `cml-send-comment`, the workflow posts:

+    - Metrics from `metrics.txt`

+   - Visualization from model_results.png

+   - directly to the pull request.

 ## Setup